Perkins729/perkins729.github.io/_pages/about.md

 Hi, I’m Yunshen Wang.
 I am currently a Master’s student at Beijing University of Posts and Telecommunications (BUPT), advised by [Prof. Honggang Zhang](https://scholar.google.com/citations?hl=zh-CN&user=j55tWpwAAAAJ).
 I am also a research intern at General Vision Lab in BIGAI (Beijing Institute for General Artificial Intelligence) as a research intern advised by [Dr. Siyuan Huang](https://siyuanhuang.com/).
 I received my Bachelor’s degree from BUPT.

 Previously, I was a research intern at [MARS Lab](https://group.iiis.tsinghua.edu.cn/~marslab/#/), where I worked with [Prof. Hang Zhao](https://hangzhaomit.github.io/).
 I have also held internship positions at [XREAL](https://www.xreal.cn/beam/), [NIO](https://www.nio.cn/), and [Galaxea AI](https://galaxea-ai.com/cn).

+My research interests lie at the intersection of Generative Models and Robotics.
+Specifically, I focus on leveraging generative models for perception, decision-making, planning, and control in robotic systems.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. -->